mijancse/image-captioning-using-deep-neural-network-based-model/README.md

-# Image Captioning using Deep Neural Network Model
+# Image Captioning Using Deep Neural Network Based Model

 ## Summary
 The project combines two deep learning models for Automatic Image Captioning using CNN (Convolutional Neural Network) and RNN (Recurrent Neural Network) or LSTM (Long Short Term Memory model).
 The program is built using reliable python libraries such as TensorFlow, Keras, nltk, NumPy, and some common standard benchmark datasets such as COCO, Flikr8k, etc. Flikr30k to train and test the program.
 The trained model is further tested on local data for appropriate evaluation of performance.